Material Science(22)

 • Inertial NEMS for Nanosensor Applications Based on Inorganic Nanotubes (No. T4-1828)

-Inertial sensors for motion detection are being incorporated into an increasing number of portable devices, including diverse IoT applications, mobile phones, wearable electronics, automotive systems and medical diagnostic sensors. ...
+Inertial sensors for motion detection are increasingly integrated into portable devices, including IoT applications, mobile phones, wearables, automotive systems, and medical diagnostics.
+The demand for smaller electronics is driving innovation in miniaturized components. ...
 Read more

 Full Professor Ernesto Joselevich